Attending AWS re:Invent?Where to find us

 After a while people in FreeDesktop noticed that this constant battling for DNS supremacy was very annoying (not to mention configuring Wi-Fi connections was even more annoying) and they got together to create a better path forward.
 They called this NetworkManager.
 It uses a protocol called D-Bus to allow other programs to tell it what to do.
 This is a marked improvement over what resolvconf does.
 To update /etc/resolv.conf with resolvconf you need to pipe your desired configuration to resolvconf and hope the thing you wanted actually happens.
 NetworkManager’s API has a schema and allows introspecting, which makes things easier on our end.

 NetworkManager aimed to be the One Daemon To Rule Them All of network management on Linux.
 Even though it has its own ways to manage /etc/resolv.conf, sometimes NetworkManager can be configured to use resolvconf to manage /etc/resolv.conf.
-This happens on more distros then you would think.
+This happens on more distros than you would think.
 NetworkManager did a very good job at hiding a lot of the hard parts and allows users to configure the network with GUI tools.

 NetworkManager was the standard and best of breed way of doing DNS configuration for a long time (some distros still prefer it to this day), however as things got more complicated there was a need for something a bit more powerful.
 The systemd project created a solution called systemd-resolved, which allows administrators to have more control over how DNS gets resolved on a per-network interface basis.
 Here’s the resolved status on one of our Linux machines: